A structured concurrency library that makes your life easy!

-- Last but not the least, if you check the output of the program, you will see that it take approximately 1s to complete.
+- Last but not the least, if you check the output of the program, you will see that it takes approximately 1s to complete.
 So the tasks are really run concurrently!

-With concurrent programming, errors can be raised by multiple tasks at (approximately) the same time.
+With concurrent programming, multiple tasks can raise errors at (approximately) the same time.
 So which error to raise?
 In anyio, the answer is “all of them”.
 There is an ExceptionGroup object that is raised by anyio in this case with a traceback including the traceback of every exception encountered.

-- If you look carefully at the ouput of the program, you will notice that it stops at soon as a first error is encountered.
-But wait a minute.. there is no ExceptionGroup raised, just a ValueError!
-Yeah.. unfortunately, it is not simple to get the ExceptionGroup error and the behaviour changes slightly between backends.
-For example if you change the backend to trio, you will notice that sometimes not even one task finished, and the error raised can be TypeError or ValueError.
+- If you look carefully at the output of the program, you will notice that it stops at soon as the first error is encountered.
+But wait a minute… there is no ExceptionGroup raised, just a ValueError!
+Yeah.. unfortunately, it is not simple to get the ExceptionGroup error, and the behavior changes slightly between backends.
+For example, if you change the backend to trio, you will notice that sometimes not even one task is finished, and the error raised can be TypeError or ValueError.

-- I think that the different backends have distant behaviours when it comes to handle exceptions, so it is difficult for anyio to have a consistent behaviour here.
+- I think that the different backends have distant behaviors when it comes to handling exceptions, so it is difficult for anyio to have a consistent behavior here.
 Be aware of that.

 - The statement print(‘This should never be printed’) will not be printed because the sleep takes to 2s and the timeout is 1s.

-- If you look at the api documentation, you will see that it can take a shield argument to prevent the block to be cancelled from any outside cancel operation.
-According to the creator of trio (remember that anyio follows its api) it is probably a bad idea if high level code use this property.
+- If you look at the API documentation, you will see that it can take a shield argument to prevent the block to be canceled from any outside cancel operation.
+According to the creator of trio (remember that anyio follows its API), it is probably a bad idea if high-level code uses this property.

 - There is also the context manager fail_after which raises a TimeoutError if the timeout expires.

-In fact when a context manager like move_on_after or fail_after cancel operations, they raise a cancelled error that is intercepted at the exit of the context manager.
+In fact, when a context manager like move_on_after or fail_after cancels operations, they raise a canceled error that is intercepted at the exit of the context manager.
 If you are in a middle of an important operation and want to absolutely perform some cleanup, here is what you can do.

 - The exception raised in response to cancellation changed between backends, so the only way to be sure to catch it is to use the function get_cancelled_exc_class which returns the relevant exception.

-- If your cleanup code involves async code, it should be placed in a CancelScope block with shield attribute set to True.
-Otherwise the operation will be cancelled immediately since it’s in an already cancelled scope.
+- If your cleanup code involves async code, it should be placed in a CancelScope block with a shield attribute set to True.
+Otherwise, the operation will be canceled immediately since it’s in an already canceled scope.

 - Don’t forget to re-raise the cancellation error if not, the program will crash in an unexpected way.

-- In the first example you have a usage of a capacity limiter.
-Like I said earlier, the usage is familiar to that of a semaphore.
+- In the first example, you have usage of a capacity limiter.
+As I said earlier, the usage is familiar to that of a semaphore.
 But you have extra features like the ability to set dynamically the number of tokens to use, know how many tokens have been used, etc..
-Look at the api documentation for more information.
+Look at the API documentation for more information.